NavidK0/Carbon/README.md

 Some things to note before downloading and compiling the repository:

 - Make sure you always use the latest version and you have all of the dependencies installed locally.
-- If any ingame error (not compiling and other, but ingame error) occures make sure to immediately post an Issue!

-.
+- If any errors occur while using this plugin in game, be sure to post an issue with your spigot version, Carbon version, and any steps to reproduce the issue.

 Some things to note before submitting a pull request: